akeneo/pim-helpcenter/content/updates/2021-03/4-Users-roles-and-groups-import-export.md

 ::: meta-data type="New" features="Productivity" available="late March" in="EE,GE" link-to-doc="../articles/manage-your-users-via-import-export.html"
 :::

-You now have at your disposal several new jobs that will allow you to import and export your users, their roles as well as their groups.
-These new jobs are very handy in case of mass edition of your users.
+We introduced new job profiles to allow you to import and export your users, their roles, and their groups.
+All these jobs are available in CSV and XLSX.
+They can be very handy in case of a mass edition of your users.

 ![A user import job](../img/TODO.png)